dortoo/dom-manipulation/README.md

 # dom-manipulation
-Repository to store code from JavaScript course primarily focused on DOM Manipulation but other concepts as well.
+Repository to store code from JavaScript course primarily focused on DOM Manipulation and other concepts as well.